Computer and Internet Engineering BEng (Hons) or MEng – 2021 entry

 Surrey is one of the UK’s leading universities for Electrical and Electronic Engineering, with our courses ranked 2nd in the Guardian University Guide 2020.

-Developed with input from industry, our BEng and MEng Computer and Internet Engineering courses provide integrated training in communications (both hardware and software), media and content delivery, and security and machine learning, developing the next generation of engineers for the internet age.
+Developed with input from industry, our BEng and MEng Computer and Internet Engineering courses are developing the next generation of engineers for the internet age.

 What you will study